ISO 27001:2022 Annex A Controls Explained

 These themes are further broken down into domains, each containing specific controls—actions, policies, or mechanisms designed to address unique security needs.

 For instance, the Organizational theme includes domains like Access Control and Asset Management.
-These domains contain controls such as reviewing user permissions and defining asset ownership.
+Whereas, the Technological theme - as you'd expect - focuses on specific technical controls such as Secure Authentication, Software Development Lifecycle and Vulnerability Management.

 What's New In ISO 27001:2022 Annex A?